notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 If you want to define multiple UDL using the same basic color scheme as your active theme, you can start by setting the colors of the default **User Defined Language**, then **Create New** for each UDL that you want to match that scheme, customizing the rules for each new UDL.
 (As soon as you exit Notepad++, the changes to the default UDL will be lost, but all the themes that you created from that will keep the colors they inherited.)

+## Import a UDL

+The internet has plenty of Notepad++ UDL xml files.
+Once you have the XML, you can then import it into your Notepad++, so that you can use that UDL yourself.
+There are two main ways to do this:

+1. Copy the XML into the [appropriate `userDefineLangs` subfolder](#udl-file-locations).
+Exit all instances of Notepad++ and reload, then the new UDL will be available.

+2. Use the **Import...** button, navigate to the source XML, and the UDL will be immediately available.

+The differences between those two methods are when the UDL will be available to Notepad++, and which config file will hold that UDL, per [UDL File Locations](#udl-file-locations).

-## User Defined Languages Collection
+### User Defined Languages Collection

 Throughout the history of Notepad++, many UDL files have been created by Notepad++ users and made publicly available.
 There is once again a centralized [User Defined Languages Collection](https://github.com/notepad-plus-plus/userDefinedLanguages).

 https://github.com/notepad-plus-plus/userDefinedLanguages

 This central Collection is a convenient location for UDL-users to find new UDL files, and for UDL-authors to share their UDL files with the whole Notepad++ community.
-The Collection includes instructions for how to use the files, as well as how to submit new UDL to the Collection.
+The Collection includes instructions for how to use the files, as well as how to submit new UDL to the Collection -- but essentially, if you download them into the `userDefineLangs\` subfolder, as described in [Import a UDL](#import-a-udl), and restart Notepad++, you will have access to that UDL.

 ## UDL Configuration File Contents